Building Capacity in Climate Adaptation Practices in Maine

 In September 2021, 11 agricultural service providers signed up to participate in the Maine Climate Adaptation Practices (MECAP) Year 1 training, "Too Little Water".
 Participants were from Extension (4), non-profits (3), state agency (1), NRCS (1), Soil and Water Conservation District (1), and University (1).
 The trainee from NRCS later dropped out for lack of time.

 In September 2022, 17 agricultural service providers signed up to participate in the MECAP Year 2 training, "Too Much Water".
-Participants are from Extension (7), non-profits (4), state agency (3), and Soil and Water Conservation District (3), and include two participants from New Hampshire.
+Two trainees later dropped out for lack of time.
+Participants were from Extension (6), non-profits (4), state agency (2), and Soil and Water Conservation District (3), and include one participant from New Hampshire.
 Six of the Year 2 participants also participated in Year 1.

 Milestone #2 (click to expand/collapse)